What Is the Down Payment on a $400k House?

 Minimum Credit Score: 620

-Suppose you can put 20% down on your $400k home and are otherwise able to qualify for a conventional loan.
-In that case, you'll probably get some of the lowest monthly payments available – apart from perhaps a VA mortgage.
+With 20% down on your $400k home, you'll probably get some of the lowest monthly payments available if you qualify for a conventional loan —apart from a VA mortgage.

-That's because with 20% down, you won't need to carry private mortgage insurance, and you're likely to qualify for better rates.
+That's because you’ll avoid private mortgage insurance, and you're likely to qualify for better rates.

 How much could you save on a $400k home by putting 20% down and eliminating PMI?